Stories by Storie

 August 24, 2015

 Goals help set a purpose and a direction for where you are headed.
 While you are building your classroom community, why not take the time to make some common goals that EVERY student in your classroom can work towards?
 Here’s a little glimpse into how I do this in my classroom.
-Have you ever tried setting goals with second graders… Read More
+Getting Started with Goal Setting in the Classroom Have… Read More

 Filed Under: classroom management, teacher tips 8 Comments